Himanta Biswa Sarma: Boundary dispute with Mizoram

 On 26 July 2021, Assam Police and Mizoram Police (Mizoram is an adjacent state to Assam on its southern boundary) fired upon each other supposedly as part of the decades-old Assam-Mizoram border dispute.
 Assam lost six police personnel and a civilian in the firefight, while one youth from Mizoram suffered a gunshot wound.
 Both sides charged each other with opening fire first.

 Reports from news media indicate that on 24 July 2021, Himanta Biswa Sarma and Zoramthanga had a one-to-one talk about the boundary dispute where both agreed to settle the matter amicably through talks.
 Before this could take place, and only two days after the two Chief Ministers held their talks, this incident took place.

 Days after skirmish which left dozens of others injured, the Assam government on 29 July 2021 issued a travel advisory, asking people of the state not to travel to Mizoram - the first such travel advisory ever, by a state in the independent India.
 Himanta retracted from this advisory a day later.
 Further, Assam's Home and Political Department said on 29 July that the police should carry out an intensive drive against drugs and check all vehicles entering into Assam from Mizoram.

+Forced evictions of muslim population

+Since 2021, Sarma has carried out the eviction of thousands of Bengali Muslims within Assam.
+In January 2026, referring to the minority Muslim population as Miyas, he claimed he will be evicting all of them, but not those of Assamese heritage.
+In March 2026, he promised to carry out larger eviction drives if he received a positive electoral result.
+He has frequently campaigned with marches that feature bulldozers.